Castaways (casino): Early years

-Castaways
+Castaways (1963–1987)

 Shortly after his purchase, Jaffe announced plans to rename the property as the Polynesian-themed Castaways, and to add additional rooms while remodeling the existing 82 units.
 Jaffe had previously built a popular Castaways motel in Miami Beach, Florida.
 Construction of new rooms was underway in 1963.
 That year, KLAS Radio relocated its headquarters to the Castaways.
 KVEG would later take its place.

 The property reopened as the Castaways on September 1, 1963.
 The casino was operated by Mississippi oilman Ike P. LaRue and his business partner Everett Eugene McCarlie.
 LaRue was the brother of Fred LaRue, who also invested in the casino operation.
 Jaffe served as landlord to the group.
 The casino, restaurant, and bar were closed again on December 3, 1964, due to financial problems.
 The hotel continued operations, and the restaurant was eventually reopened.
 In June 1965, another new group proposed a $100,000 investment to reopen the casino and take over its operations from the LaRue group.
 The proposal was approved by the state, and the casino and showroom reopened in October 1965, before closing again three months later.

 The casino reopened in May 1967, with Oliver Kahle as operator.
 Several months later, Howard Hughes reached an agreement to buy the Castaways, marking his third Las Vegas casino purchase.
 Hughes bought the entire property from Jaffe and took over Kahle's operating stake.
 The sale was approved by the Nevada Gaming Commission in October 1967, at a cost of $3.3 million.
 At the time, the casino had 10 table games and 152 slot machines.
 It was owned and operated by Hughes Tool Company, and would be the smallest of six Las Vegas casinos that Hughes eventually owned.